fabiandelgadop3112/AppiumWithCucumberJava/readme.md

 <p align="center"><img width="400" alt="gesture sample" src="https://user-images.githubusercontent.com/55062262/95022738-ba674080-063e-11eb-827e-56c9abc3730f.png"></p>

 On this way, you can run the project using your Android device.

+Ensure that appium is running in ip 0.0.0.0 and port 4723

 ### **EXECUTION PROCESS**